safwanahmadsaffi/Agentic-AI/openai-agents-sdk/uv/README.md

 **Expected output:**

 ```
-Hello from my-simple-app! — Hassan, PIAIC
+Hello from my-simple-app! — Safwan
 ```

 _(If you activated the environment in Step 2.1, running `python main.py` also works.)_